What is it?

 Send your submissions to email@example.com using the subject line: BOLD SUBMISSION (POETRY/PROSE/ART) – [YOUR NAME]

-Submissions currently closed.
+Submissions currently OPEN.
 See @BOLDArtsZine on Twitter for details of our Submission Window.

 - Narrative poetry rather than form poetry